abugid/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7 print the alphabet in reverse
 8 print the hexadecimal digit
 9 print combinations of digits
-10 print possible combinations of digits
+10 print possible combinations of two digits
+11 print possible combinations of three digits